anzusystems/common-admin/docs/editor/nodes/styled-box/index.md

 # styledBox

+// todo features and schema also it's not final, its node that can contain content

 ## Features

-todo features and schema also it's not final, its node that can contain content
+ - todo

 ## Node schema